-Register Your Appliance

-Register your new appliance on-line- at your convenience!
+Register Your Register your new Appliance appliance on-linewww.GEAppliances.com at your convenience!
 Timely product registration will allow for enhanced communication and prompt service under the terms of your warranty, should the need arise.
 You may also mail in the pre-printed registration card included in the packing material.